Escaped China activist in U.S. protection: rights group

 "It is the Shandong government that has bungled this by turning a small matter into an international affair," said Li Datong, a former editor at the China Youth Daily, a party paper, who was pushed aside for denouncing censorship.
 "It is certainly a loss of face for the central government."

-"It is especially a loss of face if a regular Chinese citizen has gone to another government to seek protection."
+Economics professor Michele Boldrin of Washington University in St. Louis said the security lapse that allowed Chen to escape likely would make China loath to complain too loudly.

+"I expect the Chinese government to follow the usual procedure: complain loudly, use strong words for the internal propaganda and then eventually get down to business when it is time to do business," said Boldrin, a research fellow at the Federal Reserve of St. Louis.

-(Additional reporting by Paul Eckert in Washington, Jennifer Ablan and Daniel Bases; Writing by Ben Blanchard; Editing by Ed Lane and Jackie Frank)
+(Additional reporting by Paul Eckert and Arshad Mohammed in Washington, Tiziana Barghini, Jennifer Ablan and Daniel Bases in U.S. bureaux; Writing by Ben Blanchard; Editing by Ed Lane, Jackie Frank and Paul Simao)